 How do I price my art?

-To calculate how to price your art, consider how much time and efforts you put into it, cost of supplies and shipping or framing.
-Also be aware of commissions and make the price interesting for you.
+To calculate how to price your art, consider how much time and effort you put into it, the cost of supplies, and shipping or framing.
+Also, be aware of commissions and make the price interesting for you.

 - Set an acceptable hourly rate